AbdourahmanJallow/AbdourahmanJallow/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Abdourahman Jallow
 ==========================================================================================================================================

-Computer science student and web developer
+Computer science student and software developer
 ------------------------------------------

 I've been learning to code for 2 years , I started out with java, am currently focused on my frontend skills, but have really found a passion for backend development.